-Contact information for the VA Researcher5.A.ii Expedited Approval
+5.A.ii Expedited Approval

 Research activities under Expedited category of review must follow the requirements of 1200.05 Paragraph 11 and as specified under 45CFR46.110.
 The expedited categories of review remain unchanged from the pre-2018 regulations.
 Research falling under any expedited category would be considered no more than minimal risk.
 An IRB Chair or designee determine whether the research meets the expedited criteria based on the review of the IRB application.
-For any studies under IRB-03 review, a VA approval checklist documenting VA specific finding will be completed, when necessary, by the IRB Chair or their designee prior to final IRB approval.
+For any studies under IRB-03 review, a

+VA approval checklist documenting VA specific finding will be completed, when necessary, by the IRB Chair or their designee prior to final IRB approval.